 Sustainable Water (SW)

 Two "bins" of core classes have been identified (see table below).
-Students will be required to take at least two courses from one of these bins and three courses from the other bin (for a total of five core courses-15 credits).
+Students will be required to take at least six credits from one of these bins and nine credits from the other bin (for a total of 15 core credits).

 Electives will include classes from the bins that were not taken as part of the core set of courses, as well as classes from the Affordable MS Program list that are otherwise related (see table below).
-Leaners should plan to take at least three elective classes (for a total of nine credits).
+Leaners should plan to take at least nine credits of elective courses.

-Two Applied Math and/or Statistics courses (six credits) can be chosen from this list:
+Six credits of Applied Math and/or Statistics courses can be chosen from this list:

 Sample Plan of Study - Sustainable Water